mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 Ten minutes everyday after getting up in the morning (whether that comes before getting ready for the day or afterwards, I will have to wait and see what works best for me).

+## Listening and Looping

+**_What was it like to be fully listened to?_**

+It was strange having a conversation without interjections or interuptions.
+The usual flow of conversation is filled with them, and this one...wasn't.
+I struggled to fill the two minute timeslot and eventually just felt as though I was complaining for the purpose of completing the lesson.
+In saying that, it was nice to have someone recall what I'd said and to know that they'd actually listened.
+It's something that isn't practiced enough in this day and age.

+**_What was it like to fully listen?_**

+GOOD!
+I was worried that I'd not remember what had been said, but by listening without interupting, I was able to recall everything easily.
+The biggest thing is not the listening itself but the recalling, and making that person to whom you are listening feel _heard_.
+I liked articulating their experience using my own words and allowing them to witness their own experience through my eyes.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**